pip-services/pip-services-docs/content/en/node/messaging/queues/message_envelope.md

 ---

 ### Constructors
-Creates a new MessageEnvelope, which adds a correlation id, message id, and a type to the data being sent/received.
+Creates a new [MessageEnvelope](), which adds a correlation id, message id, and a type to the data being sent/received.

 > constructor(correlationId: string, messageType: string, message: any): [MessageEnvelope]()

-- **correlationId**: string `optional` - transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id to trace execution through call chain.
 - **messageType**: string - a string value that defines the message's type.
 - **message**: any - the data being sent/received.